StuartsProjects/StuartsProjects.github.io/_posts/2018-06-02-phantom-packets-is-this-the-reason.md

 So in summary to ensure that you do not read phantom packets as valid, you should consider;

 1\.
-Sending packets with the payload CRC enabled.
+Always sending packets with the payload CRC enabled .

 2\.
-Checking the RegHopChannel register RxPayloadCrcOn bit, if its is clear, dump the packet, it could be a phantom.
+Always rejecting packets when the the RegIrqFlags register has the PayloadCrcError bit set.

 3\.
-If the RegHopChannel register RxPayloadCrcOn bit is set, check the RegIrqFlags register for the PayloadCrcError bit, if that is set dump the packet, it could be a phantom.
+On packet receipt check the RegHopChannel register RxPayloadCrcOn bit, if this bit is clear (meaning the packet has no CRC) dump the packet, it could be a phantom.